Pay Your Military Service Payment Online

 How long will it take to process my request?

-Once your Post-56 military service credit deposit application has been sent to the civilian payroll office, it takes approximately 30 business days to process your request.
-If you have not received notice after 30 business days, please contact payroll office customer service at 1-800-729-3277.
+Once your Post-56 military service credit deposit application has been sent for processing, it takes approximately 30 business days to complete.
+If you have not received notice after 30 business days, please contact military pay customer service at 1-888-332-7411

 Important Reminder: Verification of your service is required to obtain your estimated earnings.
 Estimated earnings are required regardless if you are buying back time based on a Uniformed Services Employment and Reemployment Rights Act (USERRA).